R-Finance/rfinance/content/_index.md

-R/Finance 2020 is less than 3 months away (June 5-6) and it's impossible to predict how the global COVID-19 pandemic will continue to unfold.
+As of today, 2020-03-16, R/Finance 2020 is less than 3 months away (June 5-6).
+It's impossible to predict how the global COVID-19 pandemic will continue to unfold.
 As you can imagine, this uncertainty makes it extremely difficult to plan an international conference with dozens of speakers and hundreds of attendees.

 We hope COVID-19 is no longer a global threat in June, but we don't know the extent that international travel and large gatherings will still be